 Varicose veins do not heal on their own, they will require medical intervention.
 When they are left untreated, they can deteriorate, leading to more and more painful symptoms.
 Severe vein disease may lead to complications such as blood clotting, swelling, skin barrier breakdown/open sores, and infections.
 Read more about it here.

-- The best treatments for varicose veins in 2021 include sclerotherapy, ultrasound guided sclerotherapy, endovenous laser ablation, radiofrequency ablation, and VenaSeal medical glue.
+- The best treatments for varicose veins include sclerotherapy, ultrasound guided sclerotherapy, endovenous laser ablation, radiofrequency ablation, and VenaSeal medical glue.
 A phlebologist can choose the right treatment for you.

 - Natural remedies and supplements have not been proved to provide effective relief or healing for varicose veins or spider veins.